B2B Last Mile with WEBLET, The Ultimate Test of Your Distribution Network

 The result isn't just operational inefficiency.
 Often there's also managerial burnout: more phone calls, more exceptions, more manual handling, and less control.

-A TMS system is a transportation and distribution management system designed to centralize, manage, and improve shipping and route operations.
-In the context of the last mile, this means transitioning from reactive management to planned, controlled, data-driven management.
+A TMS system is a transportation and distribution management system designed to centralize, manage, and improve shipping and route operations for organizations.
+In the context of B2B last mile, this means transitioning from reactive management to planned, controlled, data-driven management.

 When the system incorporates optimization and artificial intelligence, it doesn't just "display" the situation, but helps build better planning from the start: which vehicle will handle which route, the correct order to reach each point, how to meet constraints, and how to reduce unnecessary trips, waiting times, and exceptions.